neejaf/HardLandingDesignProject/phase2.md

 Phase 2 report outline: <br>
 - Overview of your final design (with key CAD images)

 This aircraft landing gear was modeled based off a simplified version of a large airliner landing gear.
+During taxi, takeoff, and landing the landing gear will be in its vertical, locked position, and during flight will retract to allow increased aerodynamic performance.

 - Description of major design decisions and changes from Phase 1<br>
   --Increased wheel count to more closely resemble inspiration.